amckennafoster/nbidata/docs/README.md

   --- (three dashes)

   For each section of the guide, create a new folder in the docs/ folder.
 Do not capitalize the folder name.

+For pages with specific process or curation information put the following at the top of the md file:
+---
+permalink: /[linkname]/
+layout: curators
+title: Digital Repository Documentation
+---